-A typical Wyvern Rising event begins Friday evening and continues uninterrupted through noon on Sunday.
+A typical Wyvern Rising event begins Friday evening and continues uninterrupted until Sunday.

 Persons who are out of game must wear white headbands to make this known to other players.

 This is simply a strip of white cloth tied around the head.
 Persons who are OOG may not interact with in game characters or items.
 If you see someone wearing a white headband you must ignore that person and act as though they were not there.

 The only exception to this rule is in the case of a “dead” character that is seeking a cleric for resurrection.
 When your character dies you must don a bright orange headband because you are now a spirit and therefore OOG.
 Clerics may react to these spirits according to the rules for Dying, Death, and Resurrection.

 The event weekend is divided into two periods.

 Period 1 begins at Game On and ends at 3:00pm on Saturday.
 Period 2 begins at 3:00 pm Saturday and continues until game end on Sunday.
 When a new period begins, your ENDurance, DEXterity, and PREsence energies are renewed.
 In addition, spells and prayers are renewed according to the rules for spells and prayers.

 Throughout the event we try to maintain the illusion of a medieval/fantasy world.

 Therefore, to the best of our ability, modern items are discarded in favour of a medieval substitute.
 Costuming should reflect this environment.
 Lighting is managed by torches, candles, and lanterns.
 Flashlights are allowed only if the lens is appropriately covered with a red or amber gel to simulate torchlight.
 Players are advised not to carry soda cans or other products with obviously modern wrappers.